MENU

 ~Tagore Memorial Statue

-Tagore (1861-1941), an Indian poet, came to Japan in 1916, visited Karuizawa in August, stayed at the Mitsui residence, and was invited to give a lecture on “Prayer” to the students at a retreat held at Japan Women’s University.
+Tagore (1861-1941), an Indian poet, came to Japan in 1916, visited Karuizawa in August, stayed at Mitsui’s residence, and was invited to give a lecture on “Prayer” to the students at a retreat held at Japan Women’s University.
 In 1980, the 120th anniversary of Tagore’s birth, the Japan Tagore Society and others erected this statue at the gazebo on the mountain pass to commemorate this event.
 It was created by Hiroatsu Takada.
 On the wall behind him, his words “Mankind will not fight” are inscribed.

-~Monument to Mr. and Mrs. Hiroshi Yosano and Akiko Akiko
+~Poem monument to Mr. and Mrs. Hiroshi Yosano and Akiko Akiko

-In 1921, the poet Hiroshi Yosano (1873-1935) and his wife Akiko (1878-1942) stayed at Hoshino Onsen Meiseikan and left many poems.
+In 1921, the poet Hiroshi Yosano (1873-1935) and his wife Akiko (1878-1942) stayed at the Hoshino Onsen Meiseikan and left many poems.
 In 1971, the then head of Hoshino Onsen, Kasuke Hoshino, erected a monument by the Myojyo no Ike pond based on the poems composed at that time.
 The monument is embossed with a poem by the couple, each in their own handwritten, elegant script. <The monument has now been moved to a new location near the Dragonfly Bath.

 ~Monument to the place where Takeo Arishima died